 Haskell.
 History of a Community-Powered Language

 Before we go back to the first steps in the history of Haskell, let’s refresh what we already know about functional programming (FP).
 Functional programming is a way of designing software code by composing pure functions, avoiding shared state, mutable data, and side-effects.
-It is a declarative type of programming style.
-Its main focus is on “what to solve” in contrast to an imperative style where the main focus is “how to solve”.
+It is a declarative type of programming: its main focus is on “what to solve” in contrast to an imperative style where the main focus is “how to solve”.

 You can find a lot of different tutorials, articles and blog posts about Haskell and functional programming, but we suggest you to start from this book written by Graham Hutton.
 Also, we have a Haskell course prepared together with ITMO scientists and suitable for newcomers.
 But if you are experienced Haskeller with a wizard beard, don’t waste your time on such basic things – better check out our Haskell-related blog posts.

 Here, we focus on the history of Haskell, the main programming language at Serokell.
-We have decided to highlight only the most important milestones, so no lengthy paragraphs and descriptions this time.
-We are ready to travel to the roots!
+We will highlight only the most important milestones, so no lengthy paragraphs and descriptions this time.
+Are you ready to travel to the roots?

 The Radical 80’s

 In the 80s, functional languages might have been radical and elegant, but they were also laughably impractical.

 By the late 80s, FP community faced a problem caused by the emergence of a number of functional programming languages that were quite similar in their semantics and expressive power.
 For example, ML, Hope, and Miranda.
 (From Miranda, the future language will take its semantics.)

 Since none of these languages had a critical mass of users and design effort, their development was quite ineffective.
 Neither had a stable foundation for real applications development.